 There are a variety of property types to choose from when looking for real estate in High Park.
-There are 31 houses, 1 townhouses, and 10 condos for sale.
-For past listings, search our High Park sold listings and High Park expired listings The average listing price in High Park for all home types is $1,610,280.
-The average list price differs significantly when broken down by home type.
-The average listing price of a house is $1,834,212, $1,050,000 for a townhouse, and $916,090 for a condo.
+There are 15 houses, 0 townhouses, and 9 condos for sale.
+For past listings, search our High Park sold listings and High Park expired listings The average listing price in High Park for all home types is $1,919,421, which is 56% higher than November 2017.
 There are many popular neighbourhoods surrounding High Park, including West Toronto, Swansea, Junction, Junction Triangle, Roncesvalles, Bloor West Village, Carlton Village that offer a variety of home prices and unique areas to live.
-High Park also has many options for renters with 41 active rental listings and an average lease price of $6,217.
+High Park also has many options for renters with 24 active rental listings and an average lease price of $3,661.

 This west-end neighbourhood has the feel of a village, with historic homes, shops and dining located just steps from Toronto's largest park.

 Located within Toronto's Junction, High Park is one of the city's most sought-after west-end neighbourhoods for its historic charm and proximity to abundant green space.
 The neighbourhood is bordered by Bloor Street to the south, Runnymede Road to the west, Annette Street to the north, and Dundas Street to the east.

 Close to major transit arteries such as the Queensway, Gardiner Expressway and Lake Shore Boulevard, and well serviced by the TTC, it's a great option for those who work downtown and are seeking a more established, quiet neighbourhood to call home.